 In general, $M$ might admit rational double points as singularities.
 In this case, we consider the minimal resolution $N$ of $M,$ and this gives us a special complex structure on the Milnor fiber of the singularity.
 We have the following:

-\begin{cor} The minimal resolution $N$ of a fiber $M$ of the $\QQ-$Gorenstein deformation of a singularity of class $T$ embeds into a variety $\ol N$ as the complement of a smooth, rational curve, which is a rational multiple of the anticanonical divisor.
+\begin{cor} The minimal resolution $N$ of a fiber $M$ of a $\QQ-$Gorenstein deformation of a singularity of class $T$ embeds into a variety $\ol N$ as the complement of a smooth rational curve, which is a rational multiple of the anticanonical divisor.
 The singularities along the divisor at infinity are all isolated finite cyclic quotients.
-Moreover, if $M$ is associated to a finite cyclic quotient singularity then there are infinitely many minimal compactifications with the above properties. \end{cor}

-\begin{proof} Let $p:N\to M$ be the minimal resolution of $M.$ Correspondingly, let $p:\ol N\to \ol M$ denote its extension to the compactification.
+Moreover, if $M$ is associated to a finite cyclic quotient singularity then there are infinitely many minimal compactifications with the above properties. \end{cor} \begin{proof} Let $p:N\to M$ be the minimal resolution of $M.$ Correspondingly, let $p:\ol N\to \ol M$ denote its extension to the compactification.
 Since the singular points of $M$ are at most rational double points

 for some $\beta>1.$ The singularities of $\ol N$ are only along the divisor at infinity as described in Propositions \ref{compactific} and \ref{comp-def-non-cyclic}. \end{proof}